mve1983/catch-share-capstone-project/README.md

 # Catch & Share - Capstone-Project
 Capstone Project of neuefische GmbH WebDev Bootcamp

-!
-This WebApp is currently in a WIP state and not ready for production. !
+## UPDATE!
+This App was my capstone project at the end of my web-development bootcamp course.
+It's finished so to say, but not in a state that I will describe ready for production.
+Maybe I will continue working on this, maybe not, depoends on available time with my new job as a dev.
 <br>

 ### About